 Fragrant curries are highly desirable and rewarding to cook.
-They make my house fill with the sweet aroma of herbs and sweet smelling spices like cinnamon, fennel and more.
+They make my house fill with the sweet aroma of herbs and sweet-smelling spices like cinnamon, fennel and more.

-There is no denying that curry can get into everything, and the smell is very stubborn to rid of.
-Especially, over a lengthy period of cooler months in New England when you can’t open windows, I am reluctant to cook some of my favorite curries indoors because of smell.
-In short, this post is about tips and tricks I follow when cooking with pungent curry mixes and some of sweet aromatic curries you can make to stay ahead of unfavorable aromas.
+There is no denying that curry can get into everything, and the smell is very stubborn to get rid of.
+Especially, over a lengthy period of cooler months in New England when you can’t open windows, I am reluctant to cook some of my favorite curries indoors because of the smell.
+In short, this post is about tips and tricks I follow when cooking with pungent curry mixes and some sweet aromatic curries you can make to stay ahead of unfavorable aromas.

-Not all the spices are culprits of pungent odors.
+Not all spices are culprits of pungent odors.
 Sometimes, remedying overpowering odor is as easy as avoiding worse spice “culprits” in our curries.
 There are multitude of great curry recipes that help us do just that, in my blog as well as overall blogging community.

-Other times, good cooking methods and food storage tips come in handy to minimize the aroma of the spices getting on to your drywalls .
+Other times, good cooking methods and food storage tips come in handy to minimize the aroma of the spices getting on to your drywalls.

-The essential oils from the spices we use evaporates into the air around us when we cook.
+The essential oils from the spices we use evaporate into the air around us when we cook.
 As the air cools down, they tend to settle on porous surfaces and get absorbed, making the surface smell of what was just cooked.
 Common porous surfaces are drywalls, curtains, and upholstery.
 In them the aroma tends to stay longer.

 Who are the worst culprits of curry smell?
 The worst of the worst is cumin and fenugreek seeds, sometimes used together.
 This is completely my opinion because each of us is sensitive to different odors.
 At least for me frying dried fish, shrimp paste, fish sauce, garlic, cumin and fenugreek really comes to mind.